T342guy/School_stuff/README.md

 > [!IMPORTANT]
-> check in/call gg on monday AND friday 11AM
+> check in/call gg on monday AND friday 11AM\
+> you CAN use chat GPT for math help

 template:
 > work to do: